 Priced at £93.00, this very affordable acoustic preamp will solve the problems faced when using your acoustic live.
 Its small and sturdy design makes it perfect for the average gigging musician.

 For those who want a bit more at their feet, the Fishman Platinum Pro offers a little extra compared to the Boss AD-2.
 Like the AD-2, this unit will solve the problems faced when gigging live with your acoustic; but will also provide you with additional features, removing the need to carry multiple pedals.

 Built from a strong metal casing, this preamp guitar pedal also offers an effects loop for any additional pedals you may need.
-Balanced XLR DI out and unbalanced jack outputs allows you to run your guitar into both the PA and your amp.
+Balanced XLR DI out and unbalanced jack outputs allow you to run your guitar into both the PA and your amp.

-Priced higher than the AD-2 at £189.00, this all in one preamp will give the gigging musician everything they need on an acoustic show.
+Priced higher than the AD-2 at £189.00, this all-in-one preamp will give the gigging musician everything they need on an acoustic show.
 The very affordable price and variety of features would make this unit perfect for every level of musician wanting to solve the typical problems of playing their acoustic guitar live.

 Rating: 5 / 5

 As I said earlier in this article, preamps are everywhere.
 They are commonly built into the amplifier, for electric guitarists.
 It’s these preamps that make the unique tones of Marshall, Fender, etc… However, with improved technology, the days of carrying heavy amps to a show are no more.

 Mooer has recently released a series of 20 preamp pedals that model the circuits of classic guitar amplifiers.
 These small pedals can be used in three possible ways.
 Firstly, in the front of the amp as a normal effects pedal.
 Secondly, in the return of an amp’s effects loop to bypass the original preamp, and finally, direct into a PA with a cab simulator.